-Corban is a residential college, and the college will strive to assure a safe and secure environment.
+Corban is a residential university, and will strive to assure a safe and secure environment.
 We have a trained campus security force on duty 24 hours a day, seven days per week.
-The College subscribes to a campus wide notification system that allows emergency information to be sent to all students, faculty and staff.
+The University subscribes to a campus wide notification system that allows emergency information to be sent to all students, faculty and staff.